punchupworld/sheethuahua/docs/guide/3-transformer.md

 ## Optional Variant

-Transformer required value by default.
+Transformer required value by default and will throw when input is an empty string.
 If the column can be left empty you can call `.optional()` variant of the transformer.
-An empty cell will be parsed as `undefined` instead of throwing an error.
+An empty cell will be parsed as `undefined` and omitted from `Object` instead of throwing an error.

 ```ts{3}
 const schema = Object({